abeatrix/VideoStreaming/README.md

+# WIP - Interest Call
-# React peer-to-peer server-less Video Call - WIP
+A peer-to-peer server-less Video Call app built with React.
-Utilizing firebase to establish WebRTC connection between two users
+Utilizing firebase to establish WebRTC connection between two users and connect them with shared interest

 ## Technologies Used
 - WebRTC